-Market for Class A Ordinary Shares and warrants Our Class A Ordinary Shares and public warrants are currently traded on Nasdaq under the forth in the "Risk Factors" section of this prospectus.
+Market for Class A Ordinary Shares and Public Warrants

+Our Class A Ordinary Shares and Public Warrants are currently traded on Nasdaq under the symbols "SDA" and "SDAWW," respectively.

+Risk factors

-Risk factors Before investing in our securities, you should carefully read and consider the information set
+Before investing in our securities, you should carefully read and consider the information set forth in the "Risk Factors" section of this prospectus, which begins on page 8.